 Cameron doesn’t have a bad boyfriend – she’s encouraging another girl to get rid of hers.
 Convinced that the girl she likes is with someone who doesn’t appreciate her, she pulls her aside for a track.
 “I could be a better boyfriend than him,” she sings.
 Plus, she tells her, they could share clothes.
 What’s not to love?

-And, if you’re in a bad relationship right now, please get out.
-You deserve so much better than that.
+And, if you’re in an abusive relationship, please get out.
+You deserve so much better.

 Caitlin Devlin is a music, entertainment and lifestyle writer based in London.
 When she’s not creating playlists for Repeat Replay, she’s reviewing gigs and interviewing artists for Ticketmaster UK and thinking about what her Spotify Wrapped will look like this year.